top of page

 THE WOMAN

 Ida C. Craddock (August 1, 1857 – October 16, 1902) was a 19th-century American advocate of free speech and reproductive rights.
-Never married in a traditional sense, Craddock claimed to have a blissful ongoing marital relationship with an angel Soph.
+Never married in a traditional sense, Craddock claimed to have a blissful ongoing marital relationship with a ghost named Soph.
 Craddock stated her intercourse with Soph was so noisy, they drew complaints from her neighbors.
 She wrote extensively on sexuality, leading to her conviction and imprisonment for obscenity.
 Facing further legal proceedings after her release, she committed suicide.

 bottom of page